Benawi/Portifolio-Microverese/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just star it!
+Give me ⭐️ If you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse program for providing me wthis great chance
+I would like to thank Microverse program for providing me this great chance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>